IIT-EnergySystemModels/openMASTER/README.md

      1. Run the model and create a scenario (see [Scenarios management](#Scenarios-management)) after every run.
      2. Run the ``index.py`` file within the folder [Dashboard\app](https://github.com/IIT-EnergySystemModels/openMASTER/tree/main/Dashboard/app).
      3. A local server will be raised, and its localhost address will be shown on the command prompt window.
 Please follow this address on your explorer to visualize these results dashboard.
-   * Creation of charts from templates: Within the folder [Charts](https://github.com/IIT-EnergySystemModels/openMASTER/tree/main/Charts), the user will find python functions to create basic charts (pie, bar, and area charts), as well as Sankey diagrams of energy flows resulting from the model.
-Although the functions to create these charts are available in separate python files, two jupyter notebooks are also provided to facilitate their use.
-The notebook ``scenario_charts.ipnynb`` guides the creation of the more basic charts from different variables within the model, such as pie charts of primary energy use, bar charts of renewable power installed, etc. On the other hand, the notebook ``scenario_sankey.ipynb`` guides the creation of Sankey diagrams, which imply the intermediate step of creating nodes and flows in a .json file.
+   * Creation of charts from templates: Within the folder [Charts](https://github.com/IIT-EnergySystemModels/openMASTER/tree/main/Charts), the user will find Python functions to create basic charts (pie, bar, and area charts), as well as Sankey diagrams of energy flows resulting from the model.
+Although the functions to create these charts are available in separate Python files, two Jupyter notebooks are also provided to facilitate their use.
+The notebook ``scenario_charts.ipnynb`` guides the creation of the more basic charts from different variables within the model, such as pie charts of primary energy use, bar charts of renewable power installed, etc. On the other hand, the notebook ``scenario_sankey.ipynb`` guides the creation of Sankey diagrams, which implies the intermediate step of creating nodes and flows in a .json file.

 # Expected results